 Money Mistake #7

-Money mistake #7 is to make investment choices based on tax effectiveness rather than sound commercial reasons.
+Money mistake #7 is to make investment choices based on ensuring that they remain in the lowest tax bracket rather than on sound commercial reasons.
 Many people begrudge paying taxes and they will go to great lengths to avoid having to pay any tax at all.
 That is a self-imposed limitation that hurts no one but you.

 I have had clients who tell me that they don’t want to earn more than $25,000 a year (or whatever the zero-tax threshold is in your country) because they don’t want to pay any tax.
 That’s crazy thinking.
-Wouldn’t you rather pay $1 million in tax because it means you’ve earned a lot more than that?
-Or would you rather earn $25,000 and pay no tax.
+Would rather pay $1 million in tax (because it means I’ve earned a lot!) or would you rather earn $25,000 and pay no tax.
 I know which I would opt for.

 Then there are the negative gearing advocates.
 These are the people who will often over-stretch and borrow to invest because the Tax Office will allow the interest payments as a tax deduction.
 Unfortunately, many soon find themselves unable to service the shortfall and end up having to sell out at a loss.
 I much prefer positive gearing – where the after tax cost of gearing is lower than the expected return to be generated.
 Negative gearing has a self-imposed limit whereas positive gearing is limitless.